Wix or Shopify – which platform is better to use to launch your online store?

 This is especially true when it comes to product pages.

-Shopify: themes & flexibility – there are over 100 themes available for Shopify.
+There are over 100 themes available for Shopify.
 All of them all mobile-responsive with a modern and sleek design.

 Unfortunately, there are only 10 free themes available.
 Even though they are quite good for beginners.